microsoft/BotFramework-WebChat/samples/speech-browser/README.md

 # Sample -  Adding Web Browser Speech

-## Description
 A simple web page with a maximized and full-featured Web Chat embed from a CDN, with browser speech added for text-to-speech ability.
 This sample makes changes that are based off of the [full-bundle CDN sample](./../full-bundle/README.md).

 # Test out the hosted sample

 - [Try out MockBot](https://microsoft.github.io/BotFramework-WebChat/speech-browser)

 # How to run locally

 - Fork this repository
 - Navigate to `/Your-Local-WebChat/samples/speech-browser` in command line
 - Run `npx serve`
 - Browse to [http://localhost:5000/](http://localhost:5000/)

 # Things to try out

 - Use the microphone button: you should be able to provide commands to the bot via speech
 - Speak `help`: you should see a full list of MockBot features
 - Speak `card weather`: you should see a weather card built using Adaptive Cards
 - Speak `carousel`: you should see a carousel of cards

 # Code

 > Jump to [completed code](#completed-code) to see the end-result `index.html`.

 ### Goals of this bot

 The `index.html` page has one main goal:

 - To enable web browser speech to provide speech-to-text ability

 We'll start by using the [full-bundle CDN sample](./../full-bundle/README.md) as our Web Chat template.

 > Web browser speech package is available in the Web Chat core bundle and the full bundle, and you can use either CDN in your bot.

-Simply add a web speech ponyfill factory to renderWebChat.
+Simply add a web speech ponyfill factory to `renderWebChat`.

 ```diff
 …
 window.WebChat.renderWebChat({